 TGay Editor: Modify the text in P566L22 (29.6.11.1.1) as follows:

 The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signals into a stream of complex samples at sampling rate greater than or equal to the OFDM sampling rate Fs.
-The TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input ports.
-Each transmit chain of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
+The TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input antennas.
+Each antenna of the transmitting STA which is connected to a transmit chain shall be assigned to an antenna of the testing instrumentation in a way that makes leakage between the antennas negligible.

+.
 In the test, NSS = NSTS (i.e., no STBC) shall be used.
 If the TXVECTOR parameter NUM_STS is set to a value greater than 1, the two or more space-time streams shall have the same modulation type.

 [place document body text here]